 "Hell," Simeon said.
-"I knew it but I didn't think of it Brains are so rare, out in the backlands."
+"I knew it but I didn't think of it.
+Brains are so rare, out in the backlands."

 "Yes."
 Amos nodded vigorously.
-"We must hide the feet that Simeon exists.
-Or the/htf thing that the Kolnari do will be to cut out Simeon's shell and send it back to their fleet This must not happen."
+"We must hide the fact that Simeon exists.
+Or the first thing that the Kolnari do will be to cut out Simeon's shell and send it back to their fleet.
+This must not happen."

-"Indeed it must not," Simeon said, his voice slow and flat AH three of them knew what followed from that If the Kolnari did get their hands on a brain one trained in strategy, at that it would immediately change them from a wandering pack of scavengers to a first-rate menace.
+"Indeed it must not," Simeon said, his voice slow and flat.
+All three of them knew what followed from that.
+If the Kolnari did get their hands on a brain-one trained in strategy, at that-it would immediately change them from a wandering pack of scavengers to a first-rate menace.

-"Simeon would never " Channa began hody, then trailed off.
+"Simeon would never-" Channa began body, then trailed off.

 "Yes."
 Simeon's voice was now as expressionless as a subroutine robotic.
 There were dozens of unpleasant ways of forcing a captive brain to capitulate.
-The most effective was also the worst simply cut offthe exterior sensor feeds which would mean sensory deprivation fugue in days or less."
-I tend to forget how... helpless I am, most of the time," he went on."
-Forget I'm a cripple, so to speak."
+The most effective was also the worst: simply cut off the exterior sensor feeds which would mean sensory deprivation fugue in days or less.
+"I tend to forget how . . . helpless I am, most of the time," he went on.
+"Forget I'm a cripple, so to speak."

 "You are not!"
+Channa blazed.

-Channa blazed. \ Amos blinked at the sight.
-She seemed to bristle, the widow's peak of her rusty-brown air rising.
-Iwouldnot like to have this lady wrathful with me, the Bethelite thought respectfully.
+Amos blinked at the sight.
+She seemed to bristle, the widow's peak of her rusty-brown hair rising.
+I would not like to have this lady wrathful with me, the Bethelite thought respectfully.